syncfusion-content/blazor-docs/blazor/diagram/interaction.md

 * Ctrl+Click

-During single click, any existing item in the selection list is cleared, and only the recently clicked item remains in the selection list.
+During single click, any existing item in the selection list is cleared, and only the recently clicked item remasters in the selection list.
 To avoid clearing the previously selected item, Ctrl key must be on hold when clicking.

 * Selection rectangle/rubber band selection